$\mathcal{N}=1$ Jackiw -Teitelboim supergravity beyond the Schwarzian regime: The higher--spin dilaton supergravity

 Here, the gauge parameter consists of five bosonic functions, $\epsilon^i$ and $\eta^i$, which are arbitrary functions defined on the boundary.
 We now proceed to analyze those gauge parameters that satisfy the transformation law~\eqref{gauge transformation}, and determine the corresponding infinitesimal gauge transformations for both the connection and the dilaton fields.

 As a final step in this construction, we define the canonical boundary charge $\mathcal{Q}_{a,x}[\lambda]$, which generates the gauge transformations presented in Eqs.~\eqref{eq:deltaLpm1}--\eqref{eq:deltaYpm12}.
-The variation of this charge, which encodes the structure of the asymptotic symmetry algebra, is given by~\cite{Banados:1994tn}:
+The variation of this charge, which encodes the structure of the ASA, is given by~\cite{Banados:1994tn}:

 Integrating this variation functionally yields the explicit expression for the canonical boundary charges: